msoneal0/MRCI/docs/intern_commands/p2p_open.md

 ### Summary ###

-accept the p2p request you may have received from another client connected to the host.
+accept the p2p request you may have received from another peer connected to the host.

 ### IO ###